belozierov/SwiftCoroutine/README.md

     return 6
 }

-//create new CoFuture with sum that will take 3 sec. let sumFuture = CoFuture { try future1.await() + future2.await() }
+//create new CoFuture with sum that will be completed in 3 sec. let sumFuture = CoFuture { try future1.await() + future2.await() }
 ```